kubernetes-sigs/krew/site/content/docs/developer-guide/plugin-manifest.md

 {{<toc>}}

-Each Krew plugin has a "plugin manifest", which is a YAML file that describes the plugin, how it can be downloaded and installed on a machine.
+Each Krew plugin has a "plugin manifest", which is a YAML file that describes the plugin, how it can be downloaded, and how it is installed on a machine.

 Plugin manifests must have the same name as the plugin (e.g. plugin `foo` has a manifest file named `foo.yaml`).

-It is **highly recommended** you look at [example plugin manifests]({{< ref "example-plugin-manifests.md" >}}) to copy from an existing plugin and adapt to your needs instead of learning everything in this page.
+It is **highly recommended** you look at [example plugin manifests]({{< ref "example-plugin-manifests.md" >}}), copy an existing plugin manifest, and adapt it to your needs rather than starting from scratch.

 ## Sample plugin manifest

-Here's a sample manifest file that installs a bash-based plugin that supports only Linux and macOS:
+Here's a sample manifest file for a bash-based plugin that supports only Linux and macOS:

 ```yaml